10 Nov What is Directors Loan Account? What is Directors Loan Bed and Breakfasting rule?

 - a salary, dividend or expense repayment

-- money you’ve previously paid into or loaned the company
+- the money you’ve before paid into or loaned the company

 Directors’ loans – Beware of ‘bed and breakfasting’

-It can make sense financially for directors of personal and family companies to borrow money from the company rather than from a commercial lender.
-Depending on when in the financial year the loan is taken out, it is possible to borrow up to £10,000 for up to 21 months without any tax consequences.
-However, if the loan remains outstanding beyond a certain point, tax charges will apply.
+It can make sense for directors of the personal and family firms to borrow money from the company rather.
+Depending on when in the financial year the loan is taken out.
+Thus, it is possible to borrow up to £10,000 for up to 21 months without any tax consequences.
+But, if the loan remains outstanding beyond a certain point, tax charges will apply.

 Traps to avoid

-In days of old, it was relatively simple to prevent a section 455 charge from applying by clearing the loan balance just before the trigger date and, if the director still needed the loan, re-borrowing the funds shortly after the trigger date (bed and breakfasting).
-However, anti-avoidance provisions mean that as a strategy this is no longer effective.
+In days of old, it was simple to prevent a section 455 charge from applying by clearing the loan balance.
+Before the trigger date and, if the director still needed the loan.
+Thus, He re-borrowing the funds shortly after the trigger date (bed and breakfasting).
+But, anti-avoidance provisions mean that as a strategy this is no longer effective.

 Trap 1 – The 30-day rule

-The 30-day rule comes into play where, within a period of 30 days of making a repayment of £5,000 or more, the director re-borrows money from the company.
-The rule effectively renders the repayment in-effective up to the level of the funds that are re-borrowed.
-Section 455 tax is charged on the lower of the amount repaid and the funds borrowed within a 30-day window.
+The 30-day rule comes into play where within a period of 30 days of making a repayment of £5,000 or more.
+The director re-borrows money from the company.
+The rule renders the repayment in-effective up to the level of the funds that are re-borrowed.
+Section 455 tax charge on the lower of the amount repaid and the funds borrowed within a 30-day window.